Vitamin B12: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 How much vitamin B12 you need per day changes according to your age, sex and life-stage.

-The DRV* set for healthy adults (over the age of 18) is for 4 μg of vitamin B12 per day.
+The dietary reference value (DRV)* for healthy adults (over the age of 18) is 4 μg of vitamin B12 per day.
 During pregnancy and lactation, needs can go up to 4.5 μg and 5 μg of vitamin B12 per day, respectively.

 Following your country's dietary guidelines on a healthy and balanced diet will help you meet your needs for vitamin B12.
 However, since we get vitamin B12 mainly from animal products and fortified foods; those who follow a vegan diet are often advised to supplement this vitamin.